zhengjie2002/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### UI Component

+The API of this component is primarily specified in `Display.java`, with parsing functionality in `Parser.java` and validation in `Validator.java`.

+#### Structure of the UI Component

+The UI consists of three main parts: `Display`, `Parser`, and `Validator`.
+All these work together to handle user interaction through a console-based command-line interface.

+The UI component uses standard input/output streams.
+The interaction flow is managed in the `SGSafe` main class.

+#### Responsibilities

+The UI component:

+- **Displays formatted output** to the user using `Display`, which wraps messages in visual dividers
+- **Parses user commands** using `Parser` to convert raw input into `Command` objects
+- **Validates input** using `Validator` to ensure data integrity before execution
+- **Keeps a reference to the Command component**, as it relies on Commands to execute user actions
+- **Depends on classes in the Domain component**, as it displays `Case` objects from `CaseManager`

+#### Key Classes

+**Display**: Handles all user-facing output with formatted messages, including welcome/goodbye messages and command results.

+**Parser**: Interprets raw input and creates structured `Command` objects by extracting keywords, validating flags, and enforcing input constraints.

+**Validator**: Provides utility methods to validate flags, check required fields, and verify case ID format (6-character hexadecimal).

+#### Interaction Flow

+1. `SGSafe.mainLoop()` reads user input from console
+2. `Parser.parseInput()` validates input and creates the appropriate `Command` object
+3. `Command.execute()` is called to perform the action
+4. Commands interact with `CaseManager` to modify or retrieve `Case` objects
+5. Results are displayed via `Display.printMessage()`
+6. Exceptions are caught and error messages shown through `Display`

 ## Appendix A: Product scope

 ### Target user profile